3730 Walnut Street

 Research Interests: Business operations and innovation in supply chains, online markets, and healthcare; Data analytics; Empirical studies

-Ken completed his undergraduate studies in mathematics and economics (two majors) at Stanford University, his JD at the Harvard Law School, and his PhD at the Stanford Graduate School of Business.
+Ken received his undergraduate degree from Stanford University (two majors in mathematics and economics), his JD from the Harvard Law School, and his PhD from the Stanford Graduate School of Business.